anishkothari/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ###Project 2 of Udacity's Full-Stack Nanodegree

 This project runs on a Vagrant VM (virtual machine).
 The goal of this project is to create a basic implementation of a Swiss-style tournament in a PostgreSQL database.
-There is a pre-written test suite, so the student must use Python and SQL that make the tests pass.
+There is a pre-written test suite, so the student must use Python and SQL to make the tests pass.

 ###Instructions
 Clone this project locally and navigate to the `vagrant/` directory.